brayden-scott04/student-projects/it_project_management/README.md

 This project is a front-end web application built for the University of Wollongong (UOW) as part of a web development assignment.
 It simulates a staff-facing room booking and management system, allowing staff to create, view, edit, and manage room bookings through a multi-page interface.

-The system is built entirely with HTML, CSS, and vanilla JavaScript, with no backend or database — all data is persisted using the browser's `sessionStorage` and `localStorage` APIs.
+The system is built entirely with HTML, CSS, and vanilla JavaScript, with no backend or database.
+All data is persisted using the browser's `sessionStorage` and `localStorage` APIs.
 The focus is on interface design, component consistency, user flow, and practical implementation of front-end web development concepts.

 ## What This Project Shows